tspspi/pyjwt/doc/jws.md

 ## ToDo

-* Implementing key expiration and other specified flags during validation
+* Implement key expiration and other specified flags during validation
-* Allowing access to valid state of all signatures from outside without accessing private variables
+* Allow access to the valid state of all signatures from outside without accessing private variables